A Return To Crafted Luxury

 LVMH Maison des Métiers d'Excellence

 Just over the Channel, the world’s largest luxury group is reaffirming Ford’s findings.
-In late October, LVMH revealed plans for a dedicated space for craftsmanship in Paris’ eighth arrondissement – neighbouring one of the most exclusive and luxurious arteries in the capital, Avenue Montaigne.
+In late October of 2023, LVMH revealed plans for a dedicated space for craftsmanship in Paris’ eighth arrondissement – neighbouring one of the most exclusive and luxurious arteries in the capital, Avenue Montaigne.

 According to a WWD piece, “the Maison des Métiers d'Excellence would allow visitors to touch and feel the breadth of the 280 skilled trades represented across its 75 brands, which range from Louis Vuitton to Dom Pérignon, Tiffany & Co. and Sephora.”